Oratory (worship): Sacramental law usage

 In the sacramental law of sacred places, an oratory is a structure other than a parish church, set aside by ecclesiastical authority for prayer and the celebration of Mass.
 It is for all intents and purposes another word for what is commonly called a chapel, except that a few oratories are set up for the Divine Office and prayers but not Mass.

 The distinctions between public, semi-public, and private have been eliminated in the 1983 Code of Canon Law in favour of new terminology.
 Oratory now means a private place of worship for a group or community which could be opened to the public at the discretion of the group's superior.
 This definition corresponds with the semi-public oratory of the 1917 Code of Canon Law.
 The private oratory of the 1917 Code corresponds very closely with the 1983 Code's chapel, as they are both places of worship for specific individuals.

 A parish church building may be transferred from the juridic person of a suppressed parish to another parish so that divine worship may continue there under the pastoral ministry of another parish.
 In some cases, when the parish has been closed, the church building and grounds become the responsibility of a neighbouring parish, because the church building as such is legally distinct from the juridic personality of the parish, and so can be transferred to another juridic person.
 It usually would not have regular liturgies scheduled, but the oratory can be made available for special liturgical functions, including weddings, funerals, holidays, holy days of obligation, the feast day of the church's patron Saint, and other liturgical celebrations.
-Recently many churches have been revitalized as oratories for the Tridentine Mass in the United Kingdom and in the United States, institutions such as the Institute of Christ the King Sovereign Priest have done extensive restoration jobs in those temples.
+Recently many churches have been revitalized as oratories for the Roman Mass in the United Kingdom and in the United States, institutions such as the Institute of Christ the King Sovereign Priest have done extensive restoration jobs in those temples.